Nona Source brings circular economy into the fashion industry

 How does Nona Source contribute to circular economy in the fashion industry?

 Because of minimum order quantity imposed by designer fabric and leather wholesale suppliers, but also following the cancellation of a design from a collection due to delays along the supply chain, because of the presence of minor defects (invisible to the naked eye), or even because a specific colour fails to meet expectations, the LVMH group’s luxury Fashion and Leather Goods Maisons keep unused rolls of high-end, high-quality fabrics and leathers… Nona Source was born from a desire to finally find a way to use these end-of-line materials to their full potential - a double aimed initiative since it allows brands to repurpose LVMH’s deadstock and to obtain better quality materials.
-Loewe, Moynat, Berluti, Lora Piana, Fendi, Christian Dior, Emilio Pucci, Givenchy, Kenzo, Marc Jacobs, Louis Vuitton, Patou, Celine…While each fashion house has its own history, style and unique know-hows, they all keep excellence as a core value.
+Loewe, Moynat, Berluti, Loro Piana, Fendi, Christian Dior, Emilio Pucci, Givenchy, Kenzo, Marc Jacobs, Louis Vuitton, Patou, Celine…While each fashion house has its own history, style and unique know-hows, they all keep excellence as a core value.

 Nona Source put these unused fabrics and leathers selected by LVMH brands’ talented designers back on the market.
 By selling them at more affordable prices, the platform allows fashion and design professionals to stock up on discount luxury materials online - a service aimed at both young designers and large groups.
 Using upcycled quality materials, garments, sustainable footwear and accessories will have a better chance to last longer, be repaired if needed, and/or upcycled.